 3. Lower your upper body while staying in that position, then raise up and contract your glutes.
 Do this motion 10 times.

-Floor Cobra with External Rotation
+Floor Cobra With External Rotation:

 1. Begin by lying face down on the floor with your legs extended behind you.
-Keep your chin tucked and with your palms facing down and arms angled back so they form about 30-45 degree angle with the body.
+Keep your chin tucked and with your palms facing down and arms angled back so they form about 30-45 degrees angle with the body.